 Below is a reprint of a recent article in the Dahlonega Nugget by Sharon Hall:

-Four duplex homes were loaded onto steel I-beams and trundled out of Dahlonega to property on Red Oak Flats Road recently.
+Four duplex homes were loaded onto steel I-beams and trundled out of Dahlonega [to a nearby property] recently.
 The move represents the latest, and perhaps biggest step in North Georgia Interfaith Ministries’ (NGIM) goal of providing temporary housing for Lumpkin County’s homeless.

 The local initiative has been moving forward since December 2013 when a group of 21 people from several Dahlonega churches came together to explore ways to help the county’s homeless.
 The group has since grown considerably, incorporated and become a 501c3, and worked to provide services to the homeless while searching for ways to provide much-needed housing.